 For me, it's the soft floppy ears, soulful brown eyes and an ever-cheerful curiosity and enthusiasm that make them simply irresistible!

-The photo to the right is my faithful companion, Max, and we'd like to welcome you to the best on-line guide to owning and caring for your dog - from his early puppy days right through to his senior years.
+The photo to the right (and the one above) is my faithful companion, Max, and we'd like to welcome you to the best on-line guide to owning and caring for your dog - from his early puppy days right through to his senior years.

 You'll find a taste of what's on our site below, and as it's regularly updated with new material, I recommend you bookmark us (so we don't get lost!) and continue to visit as often as you wish!

 My new puppy care guide will help you to set up a solid care routine to help you look after your little boy (or girl)!

 All areas of puppy ownership are covered, including essential help with feeding, house-training, bath-time and grooming, playtime, crate training and obedience training.